frncki/gitguts-warszawa-intro/README.md

 # My first repo. <-[not true]

-Purpose of this repository is getting to know git.
+Purpose of this repository is to get to know git.

 ## Requirements